Colne railway station

 Colne railway station serves the town of Colne, in Lancashire, England, which is situated close to Pendle Hill.
-The station, which is managed by Northern, is the eastern terminus of the East Lancashire Line.
+The station, which is managed by Northern Trains, is the eastern terminus of the East Lancashire Line.
 Trains from Blackpool South run through Preston and Blackburn to Burnley and Colne.

 Currently the station only has a single platform and a shelter.
 The old station was demolished in 1971, after the closure of the line from Colne to Skipton, which had occurred in the previous year.